Henry C. Magruder: Published exploits

 Before this, Louisville, Kentucky publisher George D. Prentice had written a series of articles about the area's ongoing guerrilla activities in his Louisville Journal, but attributed it to activities of a "Sue Mundy."
 These tales closely paralleled Clarke's and Magruder's actions.
 By some accounts, including his own posthumous memoir Three Years in the Saddle: The Life and Confession of Henry Magruder: The Original Sue Munday, The Scourge of Kentucky (1865), Magruder was the original inspiration for the fictitious Confederate guerrilla fighter.

-Execution
+Trial and execution

-Magruder, who admitted to committing eight murders, was convicted as a spy and a guerilla fighter and hanged in Louisville on October 20, 1865.
+In September 1865, a military tribunal tried Magruder for acting as a guerrilla fighter, 17 counts of murder, wounding with intent to kill, and war rape.
+He was found guilty of 8 murders and acting as a guerrilla fighter.
+Magruder was sentenced to death.
+After his sentence was approved, he was hanged at the Louisville Military Prison on October 20, 1865.
 While on death row, he converted to Catholicism.
 He confessed to a priest that he had done bad things.
-As Magruder was escorted from his cell to be executed, he remarked, "It is hard, but maybe it is fair."
+As Magruder was escorted from his cell for his execution, he remarked, "It is hard, but maybe it is fair."